roymath-zz/blog/_posts/2014-01-31-contributing-to-an-opensource-project-openstack.md

 title: Contributing to an Open Source Project&#58; OpenStack
 ---

-I've been working on [OpenStack][] for a little over three months now and it has been a great experience: not only I'm being paid to write code that is used by millions of people, this code is also freely available for people to read and improve as they see fit.
+I've been working on [OpenStack][] for a little over three months now, and it has been a great experience: not only I'm being paid to write code that is used by millions of people, this code is also freely available for people to read and improve as they see fit.
 Having used